hedyhli/outline.nvim/README.md

     -- Whether to wrap long lines, or let them flow off the window wrap = false,
-    -- Only in this fork:
     -- Whether to focus on the outline window when it is opened.
     -- Set to false to remain focus on your previous buffer when opening -- outline.
     focus_on_open = true,
-    -- Only in this fork:
     -- Winhighlight option for outline window.
     -- See :help 'winhl'
     -- To change background color to "CustomHl" for example, append "Normal:CustomHl".